-- Disable Wireless Security The wireless security function can be enabled or disabled.
-If disabled, wireless clients can connect to the router without a password.
-It's strongly recommended to choose one of the following modes to enable security. - WPA-PSK/WPA2-Personal It's the WPA/WPA2 authentication type based on preshared passphrase. - Authentication Type Select Auto, WPA-PSK or WPA2-PSK. - Encryption Select Auto, TKIP or AES. - Wireless Password Enter ASCII or Hexadecimal characters.
+- WPA-PSK/WPA2-Personal It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version Select Auto, WPA-PSK or WPA2-PSK. - Encryption Select Auto, TKIP or AES. - Wireless Password Enter ASCII or Hexadecimal characters.
 For Hexadecimal, the length should be between 8 and 64 characters; for ASCII, the length should be between 8 and 63 characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value can be 0 or at least 30.
-Enter 0 to disable the update.
+Enter 0 to disable the update. - WPA /WPA2-Enterprise It's based on Radius Server. - Authentication Type Select Auto, WPA or WPA2. - Encryption Select Auto, TKIP or AES. - Radius Server IP Enter the IP address of the Radius server.

-- WPA /WPA2-Enterprise It's based on Radius Server. - Authentication Type Select Auto, WPA or WPA2. - Encryption Select Auto, TKIP or AES. - Radius Server IP Enter the IP address of the Radius server. - Radius Server Port Enter the port that Radius server used. - Radius Server Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
+- Radius Server Port Enter the port that Radius server used. - Radius Server Password Enter the password for the Radius server. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
 Enter 0 to disable the update. - WEP It is based on the IEEE 802.11 standard. - Authentication Type The default setting is Auto, which can select Shared Key or Open System authentication type automatically based on the wireless client's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided here.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.
 ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key (Password) Select which of the four keys will be used and enter the matching WEP key.
-Make sure these values are identical on all wireless clients in your network. - Key Type Select the WEP key length (64-bit, 128-bit or 152-bit) for encryption.
+Make sure these values are identical on all wireless clients in your network. - Key Type Select the WEP key length (64-bit or 128-bit) for encryption.
 Disabled means this WEP key entry is invalid. - 64-bit Enter 10 hexadecimal digits (any combination of 0-9, a-f and A-F. Null key is not permitted) or 5 ASCII characters. - 128-bit Enter 26 hexadecimal digits (any combination of 0-9, a-f and A-F. Null key is not permitted) or 13 ASCII characters.